 White paper identified changing trends and views for timelines at sites in these regions.

 - Low participation has encouraged more biopharmaceutical companies to pursue clinical trials beyond the US and Western Europe.

-- Number of examples now exist to support faster recruitment potential of Asian sites.
-Like, one trial for HIV-associated cryptococcal meningitis, where a Thailand trial sites were added as rescue sites.
+- A number of examples now exist to support the faster recruitment potential of Asian sites.
+Like, one trial for HIV-associated cryptococcal meningitis, where Thailand trial sites were added as rescue sites.
 This added an average of 4 patients per site in Thailand over 3 months compared with 1 per site in the United States.

 - The lengthy review times of both the US FDA and the EMA add to the drug development process.

-- Low healthcare spend by many governments in Asia makes clinical trials an attractive way for patients to access innovative therapies in these countries.
+- Low healthcare spends by many governments in Asia makes clinical trials an attractive way for patients to access innovative therapies in these countries.

 Regulatory approvals – Opportunities and challenges are high in Asia too

 While, lengthy review times of western agencies has been recognized as a factor that affects timelines in respective regions, in Asia it’s the heterogeneous nature of regulatory regimes that increases complexities.